andresuarezz26/newrev.io/README.md

 **Lightweight**:
 Newrev runs as a lightweight web app, while the heavy work is handled by terminal-based AI agents.
 This keeps your computer fast and responsive, using less resources.

-**Work with different agents**:
-Some coding agents need step-by-step guidance, others work more independently.
-The browser UI lets you combine and control these agents easily.
-You can also mix Newrev agents with agents that works with the IDE.

 **Portability, zero-setup**:
 Thanks to its architecture, Newrev is designed to be capable of support cloud-based setups.
 This unlocks features as coding with just a link, no installation required and access your environment from any device.